 Senior Expedition Leader

-Senior Expedition Leaders will have the opportunity to earn certifications such as Wilderness Advanced First Aid, Chainsaw and Crosscut certifications, and participation in workshops such as Facilitative Leadership, Youth Mental Health First Aid, and Managing Behavior Using Restorative Justice.
+Senior Expedition Leaders will have the opportunity to earn certifications such as Wilderness Advanced First Aid, and participation in workshops such as Facilitative Leadership and Managing Behavior Using Restorative Justice.
 The SEL will apply their skills and knowledge in the mentoring and support of Expedition Leaders and Youth crew members.

 - Provide in-field support for leaders and crews, both through day and overnight trips to check-in on crews and by filling in for longer periods as a leader due to unforeseen circumstances.
 Support could be logistical, in response to an incident or general technical crew support.